Anthonykung/aura-gateway/README.md

 - 🤖 Some parts of this project were written with the help of **GitHub Copilot VS Code Extension**, so you may encounter code that's unconventional or quirky, but hey it works and it cuts down the development time 😉

+- Yes there are more elegant ways to handle the Azure Service Bus connection, but well it's fast and easy so... 🤷‍♂️

 - This gateway is designed to be part of a scalable, event-driven ecosystem and relies heavily on Azure and Discord services.

 ## 📄 License